 It’s not necessary to include specific reasons for your departure unless you feel comfortable doing so or it’s expected by your employer.
 Focus on keeping the letter positive and professional.

-What if I don't have another job lined up yet?
+How do I resign if I don’t have another job lined up?

-If you’re resigning without another job secured, nPloy can help you explore new opportunities quickly and confidently, connecting you to roles that match your skills and preferences.
+If you’re resigning without another job secured, tools like nPloy can help you explore new opportunities quickly and confidently, connecting you to roles that match your skills and preferences.